In this post, you’re going to learn exactly how to host a charity golf tournament with a silent auction.

 Pro Tip: If your event is in an unpredictable climate, buy weather insurance so you still raise money even if Mother Nature doesn’t cooperate.

-Most big scrambles are shotgun starts, meaning that all teams start at the same time, just on different holes.
+Most big tournaments are shotgun starts, meaning that all teams start at the same time, just on different holes.

 Shotgun starts require all course patrons who are not affiliated with the tournament to be off the course (or at least off a subset of holes on the course) before your participants can tee off.